Lorena Calise

 The archipelago offers wonders in the form of time travel, adventurous routes, wild beaches, and more alive legends than ever.

-Here are 7 suggestions, one for each isle, for venturing to the Aeolian islands like a local.
+Here are 10 suggestions for venturing to the Aeolian islands like a local.
+Have a look.

 tickets banner